googlearchive/storage-getting-started-go/README.md

 - Bucket name (this bucket will be created and deleted for you - it should not yet exist).
 - Project ID.
-- Client ID (in the "API Access" tab of http://cloud.google.com/console).
+- Client ID (see the documentation here: https://developers.google.com/console/help/index#generatingoauth2).
-- Client secret (in the "API Access" tab of http://cloud.google.com/console).
+- Client secret (see the documentation here: https://developers.google.com/console/help/index#generatingoauth2).

 ## Running the Sample Application
 1) Run the application: